Key Lime Pie Bars

 On our final bake, we decided to elevate these bars in the best way possible.
 Instead of the traditional Chantilly Cream, we topped them with a super simple Italian Meringue!
 It’s a lighter, fluffier, and silkier texture than the Chantilly cream and just…ohmygosh.

 Once you pile all the meringue on top, every bite becomes totally irresistible!
-It’s like all the best textures and flavors allllll in once place.
+It’s like the best textures and flavors allllll in once place.

 Honestly, these key lime bars cannot be beat!
 Truly the best summertime bake.